 These legitimate reasons for leave of absence should be made clear within the employment contract and an HR handbook.

 An employee may need to take a long-term leave of absence (or extended leave of absence).
-Long-term leave of absence refers to absences of more than 4 weeks.
-Reasons for long-term leave of absence may include:
+In general, long-term leave of absence refers to absences of more than 4 weeks.
+Specifically, reasons for long-term leave of absence may include:

 - Sabbaticals